The following is a quick summary guide to authoring at SciPost.

 The article should contain the following elements:

-All equations and references should be hyperlinked to ensure ease of navigation.
+All elements in your paper (equations, references, tables, figures etc) should be hyperlinked to ensure ease of navigation.

 There is no strict length limitation, but the authors are strongly encouraged to keep contents to the strict minimum necessary for peers to reproduce the research described in the paper.

-- Make your preprint publicly available on arXiv.org (please include a statement as `Submission to SciPost' in the Comments)
+- Please include a statement as "Submission to SciPost" in the Comments

 By submitting your manuscript, you assert that you have read and agree with the SciPost Journals Terms and Conditions.

 At the moment of submission, you will have the chance to provide names of editors or referees which you would prefer to exclude from the peer evaluation of your manuscript.
 The Editorial College will make every reasonable effort to implement such requests, except in cases where this is interpreted as interfering with a rigorous assessment of the work.

 First, you should make sure you are familiar with our open peer-witnessed editorial procedure.